 4.2 Substitute Ingredients

-- For a vegan alternative, replace butter with coconut or olive oil and heavy cream with coconut milk.
+- For a vegan version, replace butter with coconut or olive oil and heavy cream with coconut milk.

-- To reduce calories, opt for low-fat yogurt instead of cream.
+- To cut calories, use low-fat yogurt instead of cream.

-- In place of fresh tomatoes, canned tomatoes can be used for convenience.
+- Instead of fresh tomatoes, canned ones work fine for convenience.

 5. Detailed Recipe for Butter Cauliflower